 BBFC Uncut: Special Treatment for LaserDisc

-this are unclear.
-With Terminator 2 , the BBFC passed the R-rated version uncut with an 18 rating, due to the fact that it was only appearing on LaserDisc; a niche format that most film viewers did not have access to at the time.
-However, Guild
+reasons for this are unclear.
+With Terminator 2 , the BBFC passed the R-rated version uncut with an 18 rating, due to the fact that it was only appearing on LaserDisc; a niche format that most film viewers did not have access to at the

-Home Video also managed to sneak the film out uncut on VHS - in full screen - in November 1993, when they released it along with The Terminator on a special 2-On-1 extended play VHS.
-This version appears to have not been classified
+time.
+However, Guild Home Video also managed to sneak the film out uncut on VHS - in full screen - in November 1993, when they released it along with The Terminator on a special 2-On-1 extended play VHS.
+This version appears to have

 BBFC Cuts Restored: No Special Treatment for the Special Edition